Polska / dolnośląskie

 Legnica is a urban poviat and the seat of Legnica county, in Lower Silesia Province.
 It is situated on the Legnicka Plain, on the Kaczawa River and its left tributary – the Czarna Woda River.

-Jews returned to the town as late as in the 19th c.
-Although the edict of toleration issued by the Prussian king on 1 June 1755 allowed Jews to settle in Legnica Głogów, and Wrocław, it only pertained to well-off individuals who had at least 1,000 ducats while their wives and children were omitted.
-Not until the issuance of the next edict (1812) did Jews begin to move to Legnica.
-The newcomers included the residents of Głogów and other towns in Lower Silesia and Wielkopolska.
-One of the first settlers was Meier Neumann Prausnitz, a banker.
+Jews returned to the town as late as the 19th century.
+The Edict of Tolerance issued by the Prussian king on 1 June 1755 allowed Jews to settle in Legnica, Głogów, and Wrocław, but it only pertained to well-off individuals who had at least 1,000 ducats, while their wives and children were not included.
+Jews did not start to settle in Legnica until 1812 when the next e

 With your financial contribution towards the development of a town description, a photo documentation or other activities, you will be awarded a donation certificate.